 - May not be enrolled in a graduate or medical school by June in the year of award activation

-- May have completed three or more years cumulative of post-medical school or post-graduate school (whichever degree is applicable) research experience.
+- May not have completed three or more years cumulative of post-medical school or post-graduate school (whichever degree is applicable) research experience.

 - Sponsor must be a member of the Heart Rhythm Society by activation of award

 Proposed research must be relevant to the goals and aims of the Society.
 Appropriate fields of study include epidemiological, community, clinical, and basic investigations within the general area of cardiac electrophysiology.
 Applicant should be intent on pursuing a career in independent research and interested in additional training under the supervision of a sponsor or mentor prior to a career in independent research.

 HRS expects Fellowship recipients to use this award to promote their long-term goals in the field.
 Applicants must devote at least 80 percent of their effort to research or activities directly related to the proposed research.